![]() |

 This was only a goal under the First Covenant.

-23 Yehovah’s wrath will come like a tornado, it will swirl down on the heads of the wicked!
+23 Yehovah’s wrath will come like a whirlwind, it will swirl down on the heads of the wicked!
 24 The fierce anger of Yehovah won’t turn away until He has completely carried out everything He has mind.
 In the last days you’ll understand this.

 People have no clue what this is all about, even the vast majority of those who have read these chapters, but in the last days they will understand—in hindsight.